NIRALUser/ShapeComplexityIndex/ReadMe.md

 ### How to use

-  -o output file
+> -o output file
-  --format ASCII|KWM
+> --format ASCII|KWM
-      choose the output file format
+>     choose the output file format
-      ASCII as a textfile
+>     ASCII as a textfile
-      KWM as a KWMesh
+>     KWM as a KWMesh
-  -t template minc
+> -t the template MNI object file